Purinat33/TLS-Python/README.md

 # Implementing TLS in Python Socket

 Because a great way to learn is to make something yourself.

+**Future Development Plan**:

+- Clean up the code into separated methods.
+- Include more CA to show chain.
+- Simulate attacks.
+- More connections.
+(Multiple clients)
+- Premature termination when something goes wrong.

 ## Steps Taken